APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

-## Radical activity following Oct 7th were a warning sign
+## Radical activity following Oct 7th was a warning sign

 One organization in particular, the UCLA Cultural Affairs Commission<a href="https://community.ucla.edu/studentorg/623" style="color:#0F52BA; text-decoration:none">&nbsp;(CAC), </a> has shown strong support for the pro-Palestinian movement.
 The org's messaging on their UCLA hosted webpage is shown in the image below.
 As one of the first Undergraduate Student Association Council (USAC)